Real to Me

 Minh Lê

-Minh Lê is the acclaimed author of several picture books.
-His projects with Dan Santat include The Blur, which Kirkus called "a must-purchase" in a starred review, Drawn Together, which won the 2019 Asian/Pacific American Award for Literature, and Lift, which received five starred reviews.
-Minh is also the author of Let Me Finish! illustrated by Isabel Roxas, and The Perfect Seat, illustrated by Gus Gordon.
+Minh Lê is the author of several children's books including Drawn Together, which won the 2019 Asian/Pacific American Award for Literature, and Lift which was an Eisner Award Nominee.
+His other books include Let Me Finish!, The Perfect Seat, and The Blur.
 Minh has written for the New York Times, the Horn Book, and the Huffington Post.
 He currently lives in San Diego, California with his wife and kids.
+Visit him online at minhlebooks.com or on Instagram and Twitter @bottomshelfbks.

 Classification